-ICICI Prudential Asset Management Company Limited (‘the Company’) was incorporated on June 22, 1993.
-The principal shareholders of the Company are ICICI Bank Limited (51%) and Prudential Corporation Holdings Limited (49%).
+ICICI Prudential Asset Management Company Limited was incorporated on June 22, 1993.
+The principal shareholders of the Company are ICICI Bank Limited, owning a 51% stake and Prudential Corporation Holdings Limited, one of the UK’s largest players in the financial services sector, owning 49% stake.

-In the year 2000, ICICI Prudential AMC Started offering Portfolio Management Services.
-In the year 2007, ICICI Prudential AMC starting the Real Estate Investment Series Portfolio.
+Total number of schemes are 89 out of which 44 are equity, 21 are debt and 22 are hybrid.
+Its 89 schemes are managed by 43 fund managers.
+In the year 2000, ICICI Prudential AMC started offering portfolio management services.
+In the year 2007, ICICI Prudential AMC started the Real Estate Investment Series Portfolio.

-- Nimesh Shah is the MD & CEO at ICICI Prudential AMC since 2007.
-Prior to joining, he was senior general manager at ICICI Bank where he handled many responsibilities including project finance, corporate banking, and international banking.
+Nimesh Shah is the MD & CEO at ICICI Prudential AMC since 2007.
+Prior to joining, he was senior general manager at ICICI Bank where he handled project finance, corporate banking, and international banking.
 He is a chartered accountant by qualification and has more than 28 years of experience in the banking and financial services industry.

-- Sankaran Naren– CIO – Sankaran Naren – Executive Director & Chief Investment officer, oversees the entire investment function across the Mutual Fund and International Advisory Business, He has an experience of 31 years in almost all spectrum of the finance service industry from investment banking, Fund management, equity research and stock broking operation, His qualification include B.Tech from IIT Chennai and MBA (finance) from IIM Kolkata. https://www.linkedin.com/in/sankaran-naren-6003678/
+Sankaran Naren is the Executive Director & Chief Investment officer, overseeing the entire investment function across the Mutual Fund and International Advisory Business.he has 31 years of experience in investment banking, fund management, equity research and stock broking operations.
+His qualifications include B.Tech from IIT Chennai and MBA (finance) from IIM Kolkata.

-- Rahul Goswami – Chief Investment officer, Fixed Income.
+Rahul Goswami is the Chief Investment officer of Fixed Income.
 He currently manages 8 debt funds in the company.
-He has an overall experience of 24 years and has worked previously with Standard Chartered Bank, Franklin Templeton, UTI bank etc. His qualification include a degree in science and an MBA from Bhopal University.
+He has an overall experience of 24 years and has worked previously with Standard Chartered Bank, Franklin Templeton, UTI bank etc. His qualifications include a degree in science and an MBA from Bhopal University.

 The website of the AMC does not have any explicitly mentioned Investment framework.